 The biggest question in any Vietnam vacation: Hanoi or Ho Chi Minh City?

-So your big Vietnam trip has been in the initial stage, you had the time schedule, got the budget, invited your companion, bought new tropical pattern clothes etc. The next more difficult step is coming: selecting the destinations.
+So your big Vietnam trip has been in the initial stage, you had the time schedule, got the budget, invited your companion, bought new tropical pattern clothes, etc. The next more difficult step is coming: selecting the destinations.
 And in case you still can’t make up your mind between Hanoi vs. Ho Chi Minh City, two big symbols of the north and the south of Vietnam, we will give you a small comparison in this article.

 Vietnam may not the easiest destination in this world to travel but we can make sure that it is one of the most rewarding and fascinating places for an unforgettable journey (and God knows we have a million travelers as the witness).
 As two unmissable traveler choices of Vietnam, Hanoi- the capital and Ho Chi Minh City (HCMC)- the metropolis are still very similar in some aspects.
 The flavorful street food options, the quaint traditional shops and surely the hyperactive pace led by the endless hectic traffic of scooters crossing the streets.
-However, the look and the feel of these two guys are also not the same in some significant points, which is one main reason creating the interesting diversity in Vietnam.
+However, the look and the feel of these two guys are also not the same in some significant points, which is one main reason that creates the interesting diversity in Vietnam.

 Let’s put them into a “real” competition as a travel destination and see what happens.